TheSonOfThomp/AdamThompson/Portfolio/markdown/mediago_app.md

-I worked at Sony Network Entertainment for my first design job in the fall of 2013.
+I worked at Sony Network Entertainment for my first UX design internship in the fall of 2013.
 While working there, I designed several concept images to improve the look and feel of the app.
-The version pictured got the best feedback throughout the office, however was not implemented due to a lack of resources in the department
+The version pictured got the best feedback throughout the office, however was not implemented due to a lack of resources in the department.

 <figure class='folio_image' id='img1'>
 	<a target='_blank'>